FerminJose/Selenium/README.md

 The Executor.java is the class to create the executionable JAR and execute the test case.

+The structure of the code is:
+src -> selenium -> Executor.java
+test -> selenium -> ComputerModelTest.java

 If there is any problem with the chromedriver, just install the latest version of Google Chrome and the latest version of the chromedriver.exe in http://chromedriver.chromium.org/downloads